inBeat/inbeat-website/content/top-influencers/tiktok/south-africa/durban/_index.md

 ---
-title: Top 10 TikTok Influencers In Durban In 2023
+title: Top 10 TikTok Influencers In Durban In 2024
 description: >-
-  Find top TikTok influencers in Durban in 2023.
-Most popular hashtags: #foryoupage #tiktoksa #durban #southafrica.
+  Find top TikTok influencers in Durban in 2024.
+Most popular hashtags: #foryoupage #tiktoksa #southafrica #durban.
 platform: TikTok
 hits: 14
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: Our platform has 14 TikTok influencers like this in Durban, South Africa for you to contact.
+text_bottom: Our platform holds 14 TikTok influencers like this in Durban, South Africa for you to work with.
 profiles:
   - username: "clintonseach"
     fullname: >-